5 Great Non-Violent PC Games to Play With Your Kids

-Gaming is now the largest entertainment industry in the world, pulling in 46.5 billion dollars in 2014.
-The global movie industry pulled in only seven billion dollars in the same period.
+Gaming is now the largest entertainment industry in the world, pulling in $46.5 billion in 2014.
+The global movie industry pulled in only $7 billion in the same period.
 Games are parts of the cultural zeitgeist.
 For parents who want to connect with their kids and be more involved in their lives and their interests, video games are a great place to start.

 What if you’re uncomfortable with video game violence?
 Not a problem!
 Not every game is Halo or Grand Theft Auto.
 There are a bunch of great PC games that have no violence to speak of.
-Here are some of my personal favorites, in no particular order – including, among them, some of the best games of all times.
+Here are some of my personal favorites, in no particular order – including, among them, some of the funniest games of all time .